notnullgames/vulscan/README.md

 <img src="./logo.png" width="300px">
 </p>

+THis fork allows the same database to be used in regular lua code (like in love or luajit.)

 ## Introduction

 Vulscan is a module which enhances nmap to a vulnerability scanner.
 The nmap option -sV enables version detection per service which is used to determine potential flaws according to the identified product.
 The data is looked up in an offline version of VulDB.